httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ## Supporting Both SRI and Representation Digest

-The SRI and Representation Digest mechanism are different and complementary but one is not capable of replacing the other because they have have different threat, security and implementation properties.
+The SRI and Representation Digest mechanisms are different and complementary but one is not capable of replacing the other because they have different threat, security and implementation properties.

 A user agent that supports both mechanisms is expected to apply the rules specified for each but since the two mechanisms are independent, the ordering is not important.
-However, a user agent supporting both could benefit from performing representation digest validation first because the it does not require a conversion to into identity encoding.
+However, a user agent supporting both could benefit from performing representation digest validation first because it does not always require a conversion into identity encoding.

 There is a chance that a user agent supporting both mechanisms may find one validates successfully while the other fails.
 This document specifies no